Yarah Bravo

-Yarah Bravo is a singer-songwriter, rapper, poet, beatmaker.
-Born to a Chilean mother and a Brazilian father, who came to Sweden as political refugees.
-She sings and raps in English, Swedish and Spanish.
+Yarah Bravo is a singer-songwriter, rapper, poet, and beatmaker.
+Born to a Chilean mother and a Brazilian father who came to Sweden as political refugees,she sings and raps in English, Swedish and Spanish.

-She is most known for her song Bluebird with her group One Self and for her EPs Love Is The Movement and Good Girls Rarely Make History.
-Bravo was one of the founding members of One Self alongside her ex husband Dj Vadim and Mc Blurum 13 Their debut album Children of Possibility was released on the record label Ninja Tune.
+She is best known for the song “Bluebird” with the group called Oneself, as well as her EP’s Love is a Movement and Good Girls Rarly Make History.
+Bravo was one of the MC’s of the group alongside MC Blurum 13.
+Their debut album, Children of Possibility was released on the record label Ninja Tune.

-Early days
+Early life

-Yarah Bravo started writing as a young teenager, as a way to handle her parents' breakup.
-She formed her first group at 16 years old: it was an all-girl group called B.o.B.
+Bravo started writing as a young teenager as a way to handle her parents' breakup.
+She formed her first group at 16 years old, an all-girl group called B.o.B.
 She was part of the hip hop scene in her hometown, Lund, in the 90s.
-She moved to London as a teenager, at age 18.
+She moved to London at age 18.

-Bravo has throughout her career focused on highlighting other female talents and has many times had an all-female band on stage, bringing together up and coming artist for international tours.
+Throughout her career, Bravo has focused on highlighting other female talents and has had an all-female band on stage on many occasions, bringing together up-and-coming artists for international tours.

 Career

-In 2008 she curated U.N.I.T.Y the all-female stage at Hip Hop Kemp Festival, with Roxane Shante, Bahamadia, Invincible, Dj Shorty, Stacy Epps, Eternia, Cleo Missaoui, Syster Sol, Vaitea, Darshania and others.
+In 2008 she curated U.N.I.T.Y., the all-female stage at the Hip Hop Kemp Festival, with Roxane Shante, Bahamadia, Invincible, Dj Shorty, Stacy Epps, Eternia, Cleo Missaoui, Syster Sol, Vaitea, Darshania, and others.

-Bravo has collaborated with many artists, including Fat Freddys Drop, French experimental hip hop group TTC (Big Dada) and Polish Jazz duo Skalpel (Ninja Tune), Gavlyn, Organized Threat, The Polish Ambassador, Mykah 9, Abstract Rude, Aceyalone, Figub, Miss ill, The Electric, The Nextmen, Rodney P, Dynamite Mc, and Kidkanevil, Anna The Unused word.
+Bravo has collaborated with many artists, including Fat Freddy's Drop, French experimental hip hop group TTC (Big Dada) and Polish Jazz duo Skalpel (Ninja Tune), Gavlyn, Organized Threat, The Polish Ambassador, Mykah 9, Abstract Rude, Aceyalone, Figub, Miss ill, The Electric, The Nextmen, Rodney P, Dynamite Mc, Kidkanevil, and Anna The Unused Word.

-She has worked with and shared the stage with some notables: Talib Kweli, Manu Chao, Grand Master Flash, Mos Def, Roots Manuva, De La Soul, The Herbaliser, The Gotan Project.
+She has worked with and shared the stage with Talib Kweli, Manu Chao, Grand Master Flash, Mos Def, Roots Manuva, De La Soul, The Herbaliser, and The Gotan Project.

 Yarah Bravo has toured the world several times with different artists and constellations.
 And performed at many festivals including Roskilde, Splash Festival, Fusion Festival, Gilles Peterson's Worldwide Festival - Sète, Soundwave Croatia, Electric Castle, Open'er Festival.

 In 2011 Yarah went into fashion for a short period of time and opened a pop up boutique shop "The Captain Love Bubble" in London, Shoreditch, together with Mimi Fresh (stylist to Erykah Badu) and fellow hip hop artist Sheila Mukasa.

-Bravo has lived in Sweden, England, the United States and Germany.
+Bravo has lived in Sweden, England, the United States, and Germany.

 Discography

 Studio albums

-According to Discogs and MusicBrainz, Yarah Bravo has released two albums:
+According to Discogs and MusicBrainz, Bravo has released two albums: